panva/node-oidc-provider/docs/README.md

 Extending the Discovery Document

 Pass additional properties to this object to extend the discovery document.

+Note: Standard discovery properties derived from the provider's configuration cannot be overridden through this object.

 _**default value**_: